-F) Share Your Experience.
+F) Share your experience

 Other kayakers would love to hear about your trip.
-You are encouraged to send a brief account to Qayaq.
+You are encouraged to send a brief account of the trip for posting on the website.
 The following are some points you might like to include:

 - Location of the trip

 - Launch site

 - Parking

 - Motels

 - Distance ~ time

 - Highlights

 - Camping sites

 - Hazards or things to be avoided

 - Names of participants

 - Personal anecdotes

 - Pictures

 - Useful equipment to take along